hemishagawade/The-Cakelair/README.md

 Django

 # Project Structure
-==> Admin Interface
+Admin Interface

-The basic CRUD operations are managed through the admin interface provided by Django.
+==> The basic CRUD operations are managed through the admin interface provided by Django.

-==> User Authentication and Session Management
+User Authentication and Session Management
-User login, logout, and session management are handled using Django's built-in features.
+==> User login, logout, and session management are handled using Django's built-in features.

-==> Login/Register Page
+Login/Register Page
-Users can create accounts, login, and reset passwords.
+==> Users can create accounts, login, and reset passwords.

-Forgot password feature: Users receive an OTP via email for password reset.
+==> Forgot password feature: Users receive an OTP via email for password reset.

-==> Edit Profile Page
+Edit Profile Page
-Users can edit their profile information and add additional details.
+==> Users can edit their profile information and add additional details.

-==> About Us and Contact Us Page
+About Us and Contact Us Page

-Users can send inquiries via email from the Contact Us page.
+==> Users can send inquiries via email from the Contact Us page.

-==> Homepage
+Homepage
-Displays all available cakes.
+==> Displays all available cakes.

-Features include filtering by icing type, sorting by price, searching by price range or cake name.
+==> Features include filtering by icing type, sorting by price, searching by price range or cake name.

-Each product has a "View Details" button for more information, adding to wishlist, or adding to cart.
+==> Each product has a "View Details" button for more information, adding to wishlist, or adding to cart.

-Displays veg/non-veg logo for each product.
+==> Displays veg/non-veg logo for each product.

-==> Wishlist Page
+Wishlist Page

-Users can view and manage their wishlist.
+==> Users can view and manage their wishlist.

-Functions include removing items and moving them to the cart.
+==> Functions include removing items and moving them to the cart.

-Prevents adding the same item to the wishlist multiple times.
+==> Prevents adding the same item to the wishlist multiple times.

-==> Cart Page
+Cart Page

-Users can view and manage items in their cart.
+==> Users can view and manage items in their cart.

-Functions include removing items, adjusting quantities, confirming orders, and providing checkout details.
+==> Functions include removing items, adjusting quantities, confirming orders, and providing checkout details.

-Payment integration via Razorpay.
+==> Payment integration via Razorpay.

-Users receive order confirmation emails upon placing an order.
+==> Users receive order confirmation emails upon placing an order.

-==> Orders Page
+Orders Page

-Users can view their order history.
+==> Users can view their order history.